Working with conda?

 You can now proceed to download the Gammapy tutorial notebooks and the example datasets.
 The total size to download is ~180 MB.
 Select the location where you want to install the datasets and proceed with the following commands:

-You might want to put the definition of the
+Conversely, you might want to define the

 If you are not using the